 The Committee on Publication Ethics (COPE) states in its Guidelines on Good Publication Practice (2003) that: “Conflicts of interest arise when authors, reviewers, or editors have interests that are not fully apparent and that may influence their judgments on what is published.
 They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.”

-Many scholars, researchers and professionals may have potential conflicts of interest, that could have an effect on, or could be seen to have an effect on their research.
-As a result, UMT journals require a formal declaration of conflicting interests enabling a statement to be carried within the paginated published article.
+Many scholars, researchers and professionals may have potential conflicts of interest that could have an effect on, or could be seen to have an effect on their research.
+As a result, JQM requires a formal declaration of conflicting interests enabling a statement to be carried within the paginated published article.

-A potential conflicting interest might arise from relationships, allegiances or hostilities to particular groups, organizations or interests, which may influence one’s judgments or actionsexcessively.
+A potential conflict of interest may arise from relationships, allegiances or hostilities to particular groups, organizations or interests, which may influence one’s judgments or actions excessively.
 The issue is particularly sensitive when such interests are private and/or may result in personal gain.

-Articles will be evaluated fairly and will not necessarily be rejected when any competing interests are declared.
+All manuscripts submitted to JQM are evaluated fairly and are not necessarily rejected when any competing interests are declared.